 Crime may seem like it just happens, but that is often not the case.
 Crime is seldom unplanned.
 They become spontaneous only if easy opportunity presents itself.
 One way businesses can protect themselves is to think like a criminal and avoid creating opportunity.
-Getting advice from a security consultant in Phoenix is a great way to protect your business from commercial break ins.
+Getting advice from a security consultant is a great way to protect your business from commercial break ins.
 Here are some additional things you can do to protect your business.

 Lighting reduces opportunity.
 The right kind of lighting avoids creating shadows.
 It should also focus on all entrances and access points.
 Lights should be left one inside and outside when a business is closed.
 Motion sensor lights are an option, but be sure they are set high enough to avoid tampering.